Csp-Ai/hybriddancers/README.md

 Agent scripts under `agents/` can analyze this data.
 Run `node agents/attendance-agent.js` to log attendance anomalies.

+### Email Confirmation Setup

+`functions/registerForClass` sends confirmation emails via Nodemailer after saving a registration.
+Provide credentials for one of the services below:

+#### Gmail
+- GMAIL_USER – your Gmail address
+- GMAIL_PASS – app password for the account

+#### SendGrid
+- SENDGRID_API_KEY – your SendGrid API key

+Optionally set EMAIL_FROM to override the sender address.

 ## ⚙️ Runtime Configuration

 Client-side scripts expect a global `window.CONFIG` object containing your Stripe and Firebase keys.
 You can serve these values dynamically from Express by adding a route: